f2l2pe/docs/docs/getting-started/defold-client.md

 Alternatively, you can bind the Colyseus server to port 80.

+**WSL2 Users**

+When running the server inside WSL2, you won't be able to connect to the colyseus server using `localhost` as the hostname when running in the editor.
+You'll need to get the WSL2 machine IP by using `wsl hostname -I` and use that as the hostname.

 ### "`reconnect()` is not working on iOS!"

 If you lock your phone, all WebSocket connections will be closed.
 You can call `reconnect()` to reestablish the session, which needs a workaround for iOS: